SSWConsulting/SSW.Rules.Content/rules/risks-of-deploying-on-fridays/rule.md

 ### How to be prepared?

 - Ensure Comprehensive Monitoring: Make sure all necessary monitoring tools are in place to quickly identify any issues.
-For instance, use [Application Insights](https://www.ssw.com.au/rules/how-to-set-up-application-insights/)
+For instance, you can use [Application Insights](https://www.ssw.com.au/rules/how-to-set-up-application-insights/)

 - Follow a Pre-Deployment Checklist: Verify the deployment process, including tests, backups, and a rollback plan in case something goes wrong.
 - Pre-Deployment Communication:

   - Inform the team about the deployment and ensure that support staff or relevant team members are available if needed.
-  - Depending on company or country regulations, get approval from your manager to work over the weekend.
+Depending on company or country regulations, get approval from your manager to work over the weekend.
   - Notify all relevant stakeholders, acknowledging that you and the team are prepared to fix issues over the weekend if they occur.
 - Post-Deployment Communication: Inform stakeholders whether the deployment was successful or if there were any failures.
 - Document Everything: Record any issues, what was done to resolve them, and how to improve in the future.